dubiacc/website/articles/en/nfp/index.md

 > -- [Fr.
 Halligan, cited by Bp.
 Pivarunas](https://archive.is/6sktD#selection-737.56-737.399)

 Fr.
-Halligan is simply wrong here, as his teaching directly contradicts the answer given by the Sacred Penintentiary in 1853:
+Halligan is simply wrong here, as his teaching directly contradicts the answer given by the Sacred Penitentiary in 1853:

 > Q: Certain married couples, relying on the opinion of learned physicians, are
 > convinced that there are several days each month in which conception cannot occur.